Captivated by colors at the American Art Museum

 77. Spark the kids’ interest in STEM in a lab full of fun and exciting hands-on activities at the Children’s Science Center in Fair Oaks Mall.

 79. Score a strike or a spare or just have fun knocking down some pins when you go bowling.
-Lucky Strike downtown sets up ramps and bumpers for little bowlers, as does Bowl America, which has several locations in Virginia.
+Lucky Strike in Penn Quarter sets up ramps and bumpers for little bowlers, as does Bowl America, which has several locations in Virginia.
 Or try duck pin bowling at White Oaks Lane in Silver Spring.

 80. Savor a DC “Secret” at Panda Gourmet, an off-the-beaten-path restaurant on a Thrillist list of places that many people aren’t even aware exist.
 The food is authentic, with dishes that go well beyond your standard American-Chinese fare.
 Even better, it’s all delicious and fun for the whole fam to share.